 I Was So Healthy and Strong.

 Throughout my pregnancy, I exercised regularly.
 I was walking a couple of miles every day and doing stretches and relaxation exercises up to my delivery date.
 I had done acupuncture twice, starting at week 37.
 In addition, I was drinking red raspberry leaf tea, eating 6 dates a day, and practicing prenatal yoga.
-I felt very healthy and strong, so it was shocking that at my 39week checkup to see that my blood pressure was extremely elevated and to find out that there was protein in my urine.
+I felt very healthy and strong, and planning a natural birth, so it was shocking that at my 39week checkup to see that my blood pressure was extremely elevated and to find out that there was protein in my urine.
 My doctor told me that I would need to go to labor and delivery for monitoring and that labor induction was possible.

 I went home where my husband had all of our stuff ready to go.
 I had called my parents to let them know my birth story was beginning, and my dad was heading to our home to pick up our dog, and off to the hospital we went.

 A State of Shock and a Little Cranky

 Looking back, I was in a state of shock.
 I truly did not believe that the baby would be coming because I wasn’t in labor and knew that I did not want to go through labor induction.
 I was cranky as we walked into the hospital because things were not going as I had planned.
 Even before I was pregnant, I was interested in having a medication free natural birth, so when I became pregnant, I began researching local supports for that type of birth.

 I feel very fortunate that I found Liza’s prenatal yoga class and her Bradley Method class.
 Together, these helped me feel educated and empowered to embark upon labor without medical interventions.
 As we walked into the hospital, I balanced letting go of control of how labor was probably going to start with excitement and fear that our baby might be born soon.